GeyserMC/Geyser/docs/events.md

 * **priority** - Integer from 0 - 100.
 Default `50`.
 Event Handlers are executed in order from lowest to highest priority.
 * **ignoreCancelled** - Boolean.
 Default `true`.
 If true then if an event is cancelled the handler will not be executed.

-The `EventContext` will be discussed later. `EnableEvent` is an event and is also discussed later.
+The `EventContext` will be discussed later. `MyCustomEvent` is the event defined previously.

 ### Anonymous Lambda